Zh1vko/Zh1vko/README.md

 - 👋 Hi, I’m @Zh1vko
-- 👀 I’m interested in developing software
+- 👀 I’m interested in all kinds of projects, which can help me improve my foundations.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on smaller scale projects untill I improve my knowledge